 Materials and method

-The experimental material consisted of ten lines, viz., Pusa Bold, Varuna, Rohini, Kranti, Krishna, Maya, Vardhan, Vasundhara, Swarn Jyoti, Pusa Jagannath were collected from Zonal Agriculture Research Station, Morena and three testers putative resistant against Alternaria blight disease of Indian mustard including PAB-2014-4, PAB-2014-8, PAB-2017-18 were acquired from G. B. Pant University of Agriculture and Technology, Pantnagar.
-All experiments of present investigation were conducted at Research Farm, Zonal Agriculture Research Station, Morena,Rajmata Vijayaraje Scindia Agricultural University, Gwalior, M.P., India.
-All thirteen parents were crossed in a line x tester mating design as per the method suggested by Kempthorne (1957) during Rabi 2024-25.
-At maturity, the seeds from each cross combination were collected separately and stored for the next season.
+The experimental materials consisted of ten lines, viz., Pusa Bold, Varuna, Rohini, Kranti, Krishna, Maya, Vardhan, Vasundhara, Swarn Jyotiand Pusa Jagannath were collected from Zonal Agriculture Research Station, Morena and three testers putative exhibiting resistant against Alternaria blight disease of Indian mustard including PAB-2014-4, PAB-2014-8, PAB-2017-18 were acquired from G. B. Pant University of Agriculture and Technology, Pantnagar.
+The present investigation were conducted at Research Farm, Zonal Agriculture Research Station, Morena,Rajmata Vijayaraje Scindia Agricultural University, Gwalior, M.P., India.
+All thirteen parents were crossed in a line x tester mating design as per the method suggested by Kempthorne (1957) during Rabi season of 2024-25.
+At the time of maturity, the seeds from each cross combination were collected separately and stored for the next season.
 In Rabi25-2026, each genotype was sown in field using a randomized block design (RBD) with two replications of 5m row length with inter and intra row distance were 30cm and 10cm respectively.
 All the recommended agronomical practices and plant protection measures were adopted for raising a good crop stand.

 Sixteen characters were recorded during the study including days to initial flowering (DIF), days to 50% flowering (DFF), days to siliquae initiation (DSI), days to maturity (DM), plant height (PH), number of primary branches per plant (PB), number of secondary branches per plant (SB), length of main raceme (LMR), number of siliquae on main raceme (SMR), number of siliquae per plant (SPP), number of seeds per siliquae (SPS), length of siliquae (LS), 1000- seed weight (TW), biological yield (BY), harvest Index (HI), seed yield per plant (SYPP).
 Analysis of variance was performed with respect to the recorded data as per the procedure described by Panse and Sukhatame (1957) in order to determine the genotypic difference for specific parameters.
 The combining ability analysis was carried out as suggested by Kempthorne (1957).